CamiloPinzon/monster-killer/README.md

 ## 📝 Development Notes

 Most core features are now implemented!
+The logging system is functional and tracks all game events.
 The following feature is still pending:
-- **Show Log button**: Battle log functionality to track game history
+- **Show Log button**: Connect the "SHOW LOG" button to display the battle log entries in the UI (currently events are logged to console)

 ## 🤝 Contributing